 We began by digging the holes for our post since we knew the cement would need time to dry.
 You will need to level the post.
-We kept the distance between our post even to make it easier to attach the wooden frame, look better, and make working in the garden easier.
+We kept the distance between our posts even to make it easier to attach the wooden frame, look better, and make working in the garden easier.

 Once the cement dries, attach the wood fence brackets to the poles but do not overtighten.
 You’ll need to be able to make some adjustments.
 Your brackets will need to be level if possible.
 Our back beam is not even because of our yard sloping.
 Attach the wooden beam to the bracket and adjust as needed and then securely tighten.
 Next, you’ll attach beam supports to the wood in order to attach your cross supports.
 Once all of your beams are attached and adjusted you’ll need to tighten everything down.

 Now that the support is made you can cut your poles down to size if needed and place a pole cap on top.
 If you don’t the poles will fill with water.
-Depending on the size you may need to run a middle support.
-We used electrical conduit.
+Depending on the size you may need to run middle support.
+We used an electrical conduit.
 This will keep the shade cloth from drooping.

 ATTACHING THE SHADE CLOTH

 In the video, you’ll notice we attached the fabric with staples.
 That worked fine the first season but we quickly realized it wasn’t going to hold up year after year of taking it down and putting it back up.
 At the end of the first season, we inserted metal grommets along the short edges of the fabric.
 We then took a long open-ended hook and attached that to the wooden frame.
 Now, all we do is slip the grommet over the hook.
 It’s been great and held up well over the last 3 years.